kazelise/moderndb/README.md

 # Flask Modern DB: AI-Powered CSV Data Editor

+Flask Modern DB *   **API Configuration (Optional but recommended for AI features):**
+    The application uses a secure, multi-layered approach to manage API credentials.
+For persistent and reliable AI integration, you can set your API key in several ways:

+    *   **Using environment variables (recommended for security):**
+        * Copy the provided `.env.example` file to a new `.env` file: `cp .env.example .env`
+        * Edit the `.env` file and fill in your actual API key and other settings
+        * The `.env` file is ignored by git (via .gitignore), ensuring your keys won't be committed to the repository
+        * Environment variables are the most secure method and take precedence over other configuration methods

+    *   **Using the in-app UI:**
+        * Click on the "AI Settings" button in the application's header
+        * Enter your API key, custom URL (optional), and preferred AI model (optional)
+        * Your settings will be saved to your session, not to disk, for better security
+        * Session data is automatically cleared when the browser session ends

+    *   **Configuration precedence:**
+        * Environment variables (highest priority)
+        * User session values (set via UI)
-Flask Modern DB is a web-based application that allows users to upload, view, edit, and manage CSV data through an intuitive interface.
+        * Application defaults (lowest priority)ed application that allows users to upload, view, edit, and manage CSV data through an intuitive interface.
 It features a terminal-like command input for data manipulation and integrates with AI models (via OpenRouter API) to translate natural language queries into executable data operations.
 The application has a clean, light-themed UI with excellent readability and modern aesthetics.

 ## Features

-*   **CSV Data Management**: Upload, view, and export data in CSV format.
+*   **CSV Data Management**: Upload, view, and export data in CSV format with robust empty file handling.
-*   **Modern UI/UX**: Light theme, responsive design, custom-styled components, and loading indicators.
+*   **Modern UI/UX**: Light theme, responsive design, custom-styled components, loading indicators, and confirmation dialogs for destructive actions.
 *   **Terminal Interface**: Execute commands to interact with the data (list, add, update, delete, search, etc.).
 *   **Flexible Data Operations**:
     *   Add single or multiple rows (`add`, `add_batch`).